threefoldfoundation/info_threefold/src/technology/technology_components_hercules/hercules_storage.md

-# Quantum Safe Storage System
+# Quantum Safe Storage System = Dispersed Storage

 This is also called Hercules Storage.

 ![](img/storage1.png)

 ## What is Quantum Safe Storage System?

 Quantum Safe Storage System is decentralized and distributed private storage environments at the edge or in core data centers in full scale-out mode.
 There is no scale limit to this storage platform.
-The external interface is a filesystem which allows every user to host any storage application
+The interface is a filesystem which allows every user to host any storage application.
-.

 #### 3-tier architecture